-Alexander the Great’s empire also included Mazar over 2,000 years ago.
-Above is the remains of what was a village with fortified walls during his time.
-Everything was made of mud, so it ‘melted’ over the years and doesn’t look interesting nowadays.
-The city walls on the right where in really bad shape but pretty well preserved compared to the rest of the village.
-I did a hike on top of the wall, jumping over several large holes and even the occasional wasp nests seen below.
+The city walls were in really bad shape, but some areas were pretty well preserved compared to the rest of the city.
+I did a hike on top of the wall, jumping over several large holes and even the occasional wasp nest.

 There were so many wasps nest built into the walls of the old city that I was really worried about getting stung.
 The pay off was that it was a good source of food for all these geckos and lizards that I saw living here.
 The gecko above was actually pretty large and lives within the ancient walls here.
 The lizard below was much smaller and I found on a nearby rock.

 The rest of these photos show my drive between Mazar Sharif and Kabul.
 This drive meant passing through Afghanistan’s mountains before reaching the country’s northern borders.
 The Red Mountain as I called it above was one of my favorites.
 The mountain below was one of the most dramatic ones that we got really close to, and eventually went through it.

 On the road trip from Kabul to Mazar I didn’t see much traffic so I suppose it wasn’t a big surprise that the city wasn’t nearly as big as Kabul.
 Above are some Afghans riding in the back of a truck going on their own road trip.
 I took their picture and waved and most of them actually waved back and smiled.